-Mom ready to stock up on baby products at Auckland's Baby Show
+Mum ready to stock up on baby products at Auckland's Baby Show

-Baby Estella Paterson gets soothing body rubs, long soaks in the bath and lots of cuddles because mom Isla Melton believes it has calming benefits and helps her thrive.
+Baby Estella Paterson gets soothing body rubs, long soaks in the bath and lots of cuddles because mum Isla Melton believes it has calming benefits and helps her thrive.

 But Melton, 33, a first-time mother, is picky about what baby products she uses on her 4-month-old.